LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic04-1-History.md

 ## ENIAC and the First Computers

 1946: The ENIAC (Electronic Numerical Integrator and Computer) - was completed at the University of Pensilvania by a team led by John Mauchly and J. Presper Eckert.
-It is considered by many[^4] to be the first *Turing complete* computing machine.
+It is considered by many[^4] to be the first *Turing complete* machine.
 It used over 17,000 vacuum tubes which required a lot space and power and created a lot of heat.

 <img src="Images/ENIAC-1946.webp" alt="ENIAC-1946" style="zoom:33%;" />